vitali-fedulov/images3/README.md

 Summary: Images are resized to small squares of fixed size (here called "icon").
 A box filter is run against the resized images to calculate average color values.
 Then Euclidean distance between the icons is used to give the similarity verdict.
 Also image proportions are used to avoid matching images of distinct shape.

-What to do if you need to improve precision: Since icon is a tiny compressed representation of the whole large image, in some cases you may want to increase precision by comparing image sub-parts.
+If you need to increase precision: Since icon is a tiny compressed representation of the whole large image, in some cases you may want to increase precision by comparing image sub-parts.
 For that you can generate your own image.Image for image sub-parts and compare icons for those sub-parts.

 Opening images is the most time-consuming operation, but since many JPEG images contain [EXIF thumbnails](https://www.similar.pictures/jpeg-thumbnail-reader.html), you could considerably speedup the reads by using decoded thumbnails to feed into func `Icon`.
 External packages to read thumbnails: [1](https://github.com/dsoprea/go-exif) and [2](https://github.com/rwcarlsen/goexif).
 A note of caution: in rare cases there could be [issues](https://security.stackexchange.com/questions/116552/the-history-of-thumbnails-or-just-a-previous-thumbnail-is-embedded-in-an-image/201785#201785) with thumbnails not matching image content.
 EXIF standard specification: [1](https://www.media.mit.edu/pia/Research/deepview/exif.html) and [2](https://www.exif.org/Exif2-2.PDF).